 Intermediate primitive groupers add a substantial management burden, thus, are discouraged.
-They may however be added on a case-by-case basis with approval from the Head of Terminology or the Principal Terminologist when for example:
+They may however be added on a case-by-case basis with approval from the Head of Terminology when, for example:

-- The Concept model is not robust enough to support the full definition of a subset of terms e.g. genomics (i.e. genetic diseases for which we cannot state, the majority of cases of this disease present with X) - There are variances in the clinical manifestations
+- The concept model is not robust enough to support the full definition of a subset of terms, e.g. genomics (i.e. genetic diseases for which we cannot state, the majority of cases of this disease present with X). - There are variances in the clinical manifestations.